mv-lab/AISP/README.md

 1. [MAI 2022 Learned ISP Challenge](#mai-2022-learned-isp-challenge) Complete Baseline solution
 1. [Citation and Acknowledgement](#citation-and-acknowledgement) | [Contact](#contact) for any inquiries.

-**News 🚀🚀**

-- will try to keep the repo updated on a monthly basis ✏️
-- [06/2023] Lens-to-lens bokeh effect transformation and NTIRE 2023 material coming soon.
-- [01/202] LPIENet material is out
-- [10/2022] Reversed ISP and RAW Reconstruction material presented at AIM workshop ECCV 2022 is now available! [check here](aim22-reverseisp/)

 |  |  |  |  |
 |:--- |:--- |:--- |:---|